aws-samples/aws-do-pm/docs/setup.md

 This script configures all necessary settings for the predictive modeling application.
 You can re-run the `./pm config set` command again if you wish to make additional changes.
 To edit a single value interactively, you can use `./pm config set <SETTING_NAME>`.
 To configure a setting with a particular value, you can use `./pm config set <SETTING_NAME> <VALUE>` and to enter expert configuration mode, you can execute `./config.sh`.

 > Note: [Enter=] in the settings above, means that the default value is blank.
 When a value is not specifiec after the ":", it means that it is ok to leave it blank for docker-compose.
 Settings PV_TYPE, EFS_VOLUME_ID, ALB_ALLOW_CIDRS, and KCFG_ENC are needed only when the target orchestrator is Kubernetes.

-The PROCESSOR value specified here is a global setting.
-Each technique can be registered with a task-specific processor setting which overrides this value.
+> Note: The PROCESSOR value specified here is a global setting.
+Each technique can be registered with a task-specific processor setting which overrides this value (Example: [../src/python/pm/technique/technique_registration_model_build_ann.json](../src/python/pm/technique/technique_registration_model_build_ann.json) ).
 If the processor is set to GPU and a GPU device is not available in the container, then the task will run on CPU.
+If the processor is set to a blank string then CPU will be used by default.

 ## 3. Build